lagzya-dev/Oxide.Ext.Discord/Docs/Libraries/DiscordPlaceholders.md

 ```

 ## Built In Placeholders
-There are a lot of built in placeholders available from the Discord Extension.
-You can view all the defaults here: [Default Namespace](../Generated/Oxide.Ext.Discord/Libraries/Placeholders/Default/DefaultNamespace.md).
 It is also possible to register placeholders default placeholders using a different datakey.
-For example you can see that on [Player Placeholders](../Generated/Oxide.Ext.Discord/Libraries/Placeholders/Default/PlayerPlaceholders.md)
+For example you can see that on [Player Placeholders](../Generated/Oxide.Ext.Discord/Libraries/PlayerPlaceholders.md)